Let’s play a little game of Q&A…

 I would love to photograph every wedding and to be honest with you, if money were no object, I’d shoot for free.
 But as it is, I’m trying to sustain a business, and my prices are what they are.
 Even so, if you can tell me what budget you're working with, I can tell you if that's even feasible and what sorts of services I can offer or exclude in order to reach that number.

 But it's ok.
-Here's what I'm using these days: The current lineup of gear includes a Canon 5D Mark III as the primary Digital SLR.
-This is a professional quality, 22 megapixel beast of a camera that often makes lesser cameras whimper and cry.
-The backup camera is a Canon 5D Mark II, which is no slouch, either.
+Here's what I'm using these days: The current lineup of gear includes a Canon R6 as my primary camera, then I have a Canon 5D Mark III and a Canon 5D Mark II as my backup cameras.
 These are paired with a number of professional quality lenses that would make any paparazzi photographer jealous.
 I also have a fully portable lighting set-up that I can bring to locations.
-And if things go really wrong, I still have two other cameras I can pull out of my bag.

 This sounds like an incredibly candid moment that their photographer was lucky to capture.
 As with all candid moments, it was unpredictable and spontaneous.